angelajoshi/airflow-etl-pipeline/README.md

-# Airflow AWS S3 Integration
+# Airflow AWS S3 Integration and Airflow

 This project demonstrates how to use Apache Airflow with AWS S3 to monitor and process files in an S3 bucket.
 It shows how to use sensors like `S3KeySensor` to wait for specific files to be uploaded to an S3 bucket before triggering tasks in your DAGs.